Die Sendung mit der Maus: Introduction

-The show starts with its theme music, unchanged since 1971 and recognised throughout the German population.
-The introduction consists of a few bars of the theme and a German voice-over describing the topics in that week's show.
-The voice-over is then repeated in a foreign language.
-Initially, Turkish, Spanish and Italian were used, in order to include the children of foreign guest workers (Gastarbeiter), but now, other languages are used as well.
-The foreign language changes every week.
-After the theme music ends, the foreign language is identified.
+The show starts with its theme music, unchanged since 1971 and recognized throughout the German population.
+The introduction consists of a few bars of the theme and a German voice-over describing three topics in that week's show, ending with introducing the mouse, the elephant and the duck.
+The intro would be repeated once in a foreign language.
+Initially, Turkish, Spanish and Italian were used, in order to include the children of foreign guest workers (Gastarbeiter).
+Today, another foreign language would be introduced every week.
+The foreign language is shortly revealed after the intro with ever the same phrase, like "Das war... klingonisch!"
+In this way, the mouse introduced children to more than 100 different languages, not only the more commonly known languages like English, French or Spanish, but also more obscure languages like Aramaic and Afghan Dari, or fantasy languages like Klingon or "elephantese".

 Animated interludes

 Between the show's segments are "mouse spots", hand-drawn cartoons of 30 to 100 seconds that feature the orange mouse and its friends, a small blue elephant and a yellow duck.
 None of the characters speak.
-Rather, sound effects and music comprise the soundtrack as the characters interact and solve problems.
+Unique and identifying sound effects, as well as music comprise the soundtrack as the characters interact and solve problems, often in contradiction to laws of nature, but very much within laws of the animated world.
 The animated interludes serve to separate the segments, offering young viewers a moment to relax, avoiding sensory overload from too rapid a succession of input.